Brad Pitt and Jennifer Lopez’s street in Las Palmas destroyed by asphalt

 The lively street is a tourist attraction in itself and is named after Nestor Alamo Perojo, a famous Canarian musician and composer.
 It is a popular destination for both locals and tourists.

-The exterior of the buildings located here represents a veritable festival of architecture and design where all imaginable shapes and styles fit in, including romanticism, modernism or rationalism.
+The exterior of the buildings located here represents a veritable festival of architecture and design where all imaginable forms and styles fit in, including romanticism, modernism or rationalism.

 This collection of balconies, stained glass windows, balustrades, carpentry, wrought iron and ornate pilasters survives today as a backdrop to a bustling part of the city where everything can be found.
 Bars for Whole Coffee, or an assortment of Iberian products; great antique and decor shops; Hair salons that could have been in Paris, chocolate shops and even a guest house.